323nd MP Co., Ohio National Guard, deploys to EUCOM

-Ohio Army National Guardsmen assigned to the 323rd Military Police Co, board an aircraft at the Silas L. Copeland Arrival/Departure Airfield Control Group here Dec.
-29, 2016, for a deployment in support of Operation Inherent Resolve.
+Representing the Buckeye state, the 323nd Military Police Company, Ohio Army National Guard, departed from the Silas from the Silas L. Copeland Arrival/Departure Airfield Control Group here Dec.
+29, 2016 in support of Operation Inherent Resolve.

+The unit will conduct security operations throughout U.S. Europe Command for the coming year after completing training with the Directorate of Plans, Training, Mobilization and Security.

+“Everyone is really excited to get out of there and start the mission and a lot of them are looking forward to doing what they’ve been training for,” said Capt.
+Cory Eickholt, commander, 323rd MP Co.
+“We started our training back in our state, basically three weeks of training in preparation to come to Fort Bliss, then we did another two to three weeks of training (when we got here) on base defense to get ready to work our positions that we’re going to do down there.”

 |Date Taken: